Our laboratory studies tumor-suppressor networks controlling apoptosis and senescence and how their disruption influences malignant behavior.

 Cancer arises through an evolutionary process whereby normal cells acquire mutations that erode growth controls, leading to the inappropriate expansion of aberrantly proliferating cells.
 Such mutations can involve activation of oncogenes or inactivation of tumor-suppressor genes, each contributing new capabilities to the developing cancer cell.
 However, cancer is not an inevitable consequence of oncogenic mutations; instead, cells acquiring such mutations can be eliminated or kept in check by innate tumor-suppressor programs that can be activated in these damaged cells.

-Our laboratory studies tumor-suppressor networks controlling apoptosis and senescence and how their disruption influences malignant behavior.
-We previously showed that apoptosis and cellular senescence are potent barriers to oncogene-driven tumorigenesis and that each contributes to the antitumor action of many chemotherapeutic drugs.
+Previous work in my laboratory has shown that apoptosis and cellular senescence are potent barriers to oncogene-driven tumorigenesis and that each contributes to the antitumor action of many chemotherapeutic drugs.
 Thus, not only do mutations that disrupt apoptosis and senescence promote tumor progression, they can also reduce the efficacy of cancer therapy.

 To facilitate our research, we are combining genetic and genomic tools that enable us to explore various aspects of cancer biology in a comprehensive way.
 We have recently developed mouse cancer models by genetically manipulating stem and progenitor cells ex vivo and then transplanting the altered cells into the appropriate organ of syngeneic recipient mice.
 This approach allows us to study the impact of many genes and gene combinations on tumorigenesis in a “mosaic” setting where tumor-initiating cells are embedded in normal tissues.